designstem/projects/colorblindness/index-05-contrast-and-harmony.md

 <div slot="content" class="sidebar-content">

-  1. ~Adjust the background, headline and text colors, **so that they match your HSB values of the last task**.
+  1. Adjust the background, headline and text colors, **so that they match your HSB values of the last task**.
 Does your color palette work for people with Protanopia, Deuteranopia and Tritanopia?
-If not, try to make it work, by altering your colors' values.~
+If not, try to make it work, by altering your colors' values.
-  2. ~Adjust the colors, so that the results in Protanopia, Deuteranopia and Tritanopia is bad, and I mean *really bad* 💩.
-Try to find out which color combinations don't work well.~
+  2. Adjust the colors, so that the results in Protanopia, Deuteranopia and Tritanopia is bad, and I mean *really bad*.
+Try to find out which color combinations don't work well.
-  3. ~Adjust the colors, so that the results in all three color vision deficiencies is the best you can get.
-How many combinations can you find for this task?~
+  3. Adjust the colors, so that the results in all three color vision deficiencies is the best you can get.
+How many combinations can you find for this task?
-  4. ~Analyse the results and form a conclusion based on the following questions: *When do color palettes work well for color vision deficient people?
-What do we need to pay attention to, when creating them?*~
+  4. Analyse the results and form a conclusion based on the following questions: *When do color palettes work well for color vision deficient people?
+What do we need to pay attention to, when creating them?*

 </div>